Social SciencesMedia & Communication

 - HK$132,000 (payable in 4 installments)

-The proliferation of digital technologies in the past two decades has completely changed the news media landscape.
-This new Bachelor of Arts (Honours) Multimedia Journalism programme aims at preparing students for today's and tomorrow's journalism industry by developing their abilities to make use of evolving digital technologies across multimedia platforms alongside core and specialist skills such as reporting, interviewing, feature writing, editing and production.
+The proliferation of digital technologies in the past decades has completely changed the media landscape.
+This new Bachelor of Arts (Honours) Multimedia Journalism programme aims at preparing students for today's and tomorrow's journalism industry by developing their abilities to engage with evolving digital technologies across multimedia platforms alongside core and specialist skills such as reporting, interviewing, feature writing, editing and production - a transferable skill set which prepares students to excel in a wide range of areas, including print journalism, digital publishing, broadcasting, researching, freelance writing, social media marketing, video production, news agencies, public relations and public sector press departments.

 - Engaging with the ever-changing processes of production, circulation and consumption in today's and tomorrow's journalism industry;